The Bay Area Jewish Healing Center does not necessarily endorse any of the sites listed below.

 - Shalom Bayit: Bay Area women working to end domestic violence

-- The Jewish Home of San Francisco: The Jewish Home is a nonprofit, licensed skilled nursing center specializing in care, services, and programs for older adults.
+- San Francisco Campus for Jewish Living: A key partner for the Kol Haneshama End-of-Life Volunteer Program.
+This is a nonprofit, licensed skilled nursing center specializing in care, services, and programs for older adults.
 Admission is not limited by religious or cultural affiliation.

 - The Zen Hospice Project: Provides a final home for people who are not able to die in their own homes, trains and supports people as they serve those needing care, and offers grief support services.
 They have education workshops, trainings, and consulting services which teach people how to manage the challenges of aging, dying, and caregiving.